ssankey3590/cs4980-05/README.md

 This is a fork of the repository used in "AdvReverb: Rethinking the Stealthiness of Audio Adversarial Examples to Human Perception" by Chen, et al.
 This repo is for a class project in the course CS:4980:0005 Fall24 Topics in Computer Science II - Adversarial Machine Learning at The University of Iowa.

-### Summary of Changes to the AdvReverb Algorithm Implementation
+### Changes to the AdvReverb Algorithm
-We have made several changes to the AdvReverb algorithm implementation to improve its effectiveness, stealthiness, and compatibility with Python 3.9.
-Below is a detailed summary of the modifications:
+We have made several changes to the AdvReverb algorithm implementation to improve its effectiveness, stealthiness.
+Those changes are summarized below:

 1. Incorporation of Perceptual Loss Functions
 Issue Addressed